jesselawson/tasty/README.md

 ## Status and Roadmap

-Tasty is being built as a replacement for my bash scripts that I use for API testing.
+**Expect this project to be updated at least once or twice per month until `v1.0.0`.**

+* Tasty is being built as a replacement for my bash scripts that I use for API testing.
 As I migrate features into Tasty, I'll release updates to this project.
-All releases will be backwards-compatible.

-The next update will be something from the [Future Improvements](#future-improvements) section below, most likely a way to pass an authentication token between tests (e.g., a text fixtures preamble in the testing files).
-If you have an idea or request, please don't hesitate to open up an issue and start a conversation.
+* All releases will aim to be backwards-compatible.
+That includes keeping the way the testing files are written (e.g., using table keys as test names).

 Right now, Tasty expects that you're working with the `application/json` content type only.